No Use Crying

 hero after the alien beings were thwarted in their plan.

-He gazed up at the cop and opened his mouth to speak.
-“I know this is going to sound crazy, but you have to arrest the babies,” he said.
-“They are really space aliens out to conquer the planet and enslave us all.”
+and opened his mouth to speak.
+“I know this is going to sound crazy, but you

 The cop’s features looked pained.
 “Hey pal, cut out the imitations.
 Crying like a baby isn’t funny.
 Just tell us what happened.”